FreeOpcUa/opcua-client-gui/README.md

 [![Build Status](https://travis-ci.org/FreeOpcUa/opcua-client-gui.svg?branch=master)](https://travis-ci.org/FreeOpcUa/opcua-client-gui)
 [![Build Status](https://travis-ci.org/FreeOpcUa/opcua-widgets.svg?branch=master)](https://travis-ci.org/FreeOpcUa/opcua-widgets)

 Written using freeopcua python api and pyqt.
-Most needed functionnalities are implemented including subscribing for data changes and events, write variable values listing attributes and references, and call methods.
+Most needed functionalities are implemented including subscribing for data changes and events, write variable values listing attributes and references, and call methods.
 PR are welcome for any whished improvments

 It has also a contextual menu with a few usefull function like putting the mode id in clipboard or the entire browse path which can be used directly in you program: client.nodes.root.get_child(['0:Objects', '2:MyNode'])